stacks-network/docs/_develop/vote-blockstack.md

 # Use the Democracy Earth voting process
 {:.no_toc}

 Democracy Earth developed the `vote.blockstack.org` site for voting on applications in the App Mining program.
-The votes cast through Democracy earth are consumed by App Mining's ranking algorithm and so affect the final ranking of applications each month.
+The votes cast through Democracy Earth are consumed by App Mining's ranking algorithm and so affect the final ranking of applications each month.

 Democracy Earth is a platform for borderless peer-to-peer democracy.
 Every aspect of `vote.blockstack.org` is thoughtfully designed with an understanding that governance is about enabling rich exchanges of information.
 The goal is to surface the optimal collective intelligence of a network.